Best Recumbent Exercise Bikes Under $600

 There is no console here, but rather a desk that can be adjusted both vertically and horizontally.
 There is an exercise meter that displays stats like time, distance, speed, and calories burned, but this is very small and not too noteworthy.
 The seat is fairly large and breathable, though it isn’t the most comfortable that you can find.

-For the price of $340, the Exerpeutic 2500 is a tad questionable.
+For the price, the Exerpeutic 2500 is a tad questionable.
 It does have a 3 year limited warranty, which is… OK.
 If it were cheaper, we’d have no problem recommending this.
 However, with no real advanced console and a seat that can grow uncomfortable after a while, it becomes much harder to do so.

 - Creative Desk Design, Plenty of Resistance Variation, Decent (But Small) Monitor